Cayman Judge Cuts Georgia Teen's Sentence to 2 Months for Violating COVID Protocols

-Skylar Mack, an 18-year-old Georgia college student, had her jail sentence reduced from four months to two on Tuesday after appeals from her family, the Cayman Compass reports.
+Skylar Mack, an 18-year-old Georgia college student, had her jail sentence reduced from 4 months to 2 on Tuesday after appeals from her family, the Cayman Compass reports.

 Mack’s boyfriend, 24-year-old Vanjae Ramgeet, of the Cayman Islands, also had his sentence reduced.
 Mack was visiting Ramgeet when she removed a tracking device required as part of Cayman’s quarantine-at-home program.